SMAC-Group/ODyN/README.md

 ## Input file formats

 All input files should be included in a `.zip` archive.
 This file should be then uploaded in the **Inputs** section of the interface (*Step 1* above).
-The archive should contain the following files, format of which is specified further below with sections 'File xxx.xxx'.
+The archive should contain the following files, format of which is specified further below with sections 'File xxx.xxx', that is preceeded with a short overview of file contents related to *Navigation* (mandatory) and *Navigation + Lidar/Photogrammetry* (optional).

 >**Warning**: The file names *must match exactly*!